 If your web host doesn’t have a solid infrastructure, you are bound to experience slow load times and if traffic peaks your visitors might see that your website is down so make sure you make the right hosting choice from the beginning.

-They dramatically decrease the website load time which means better user experience, lower hosting cost and higher search engine rankings.
-A Good web host and a good CDN is killer combo.
+They dramatically decrease the website load time, which means better user experience, lower hosting cost, and higher search engine rankings.
+A Good web host and a good CDN is a killer combo.

 Large images sizes are one of the main non-technical reasons why pages load slow, while basic in nature they can really add extra load on your server, that is why you need to optimize them to increase your website speed.